APSSJL/sc2infoapp/README.md

  - [ ] Users can view match detailed page
     - [ ] Users can leave predictions
     - [ ] Users can get predictions from aligulac
-- [ ] Users can create teams
-- [ ] User can view team detailed page
+- [x] User can view team detailed page
-    - [ ] Players without team can ask to join
+    - [x] Players without team can ask to join
-    - [ ] Team owners can manage team
+    - [x] Team owners can manage team
-        - [ ] Can change team settings
+        - [x] Can change team settings
-        - [ ] Can view, approve or decline requests
+        - [x] Can view, approve or decline requests
-        - [ ] Can set ishiring chackbox to find new players
+        - [x] Can set ishiring chackbox to find new players
-        - [ ] Can view user profile by tapping on the username in requests recycler view
+        - [x] Can view user profile by tapping on the username in requests recycler view
-- [ ] User can view player's detailed page
+- [x] User can view player's detailed page
 - [ ] User can rate and leave comments:
     - [ ] Players
     - [ ] Matches